sinfallas/fillzero/README.md

 # fillzero
-Script to remove all the information from a device
+Script to remove all the information from one device